vseryakov/backendjs/README.md

 which is placed in the body of the request.
 For additional safety, SHA1 checksum of the JSON payload can be calculated and passed in the signature, this is the only way to ensure the body is not modified when not using query parameters.

-See [web/js/bkjs.js](https://github.com/vseryakov/backendjs/blob/master/web/js/bkjs.js) function `bkjs.createSignature` or
+See [web/js/bkjs.js](https://github.com/vseryakov/backendjs/blob/master/web/js/bkjs.js) function `app.createSignature` or
 [api.js](https://github.com/vseryakov/backendjs/blob/master/api/auth.js) function `api.createSignature` for the JavaScript implementations.

 ### Authentication API